Fluval Spec V Aquarium Review (Pre-2016 Version)

 Below is the original review of the Spec V Aquarium we got in December of 2013.
 It is known as the “Pre-2016” – I have since obtained the updated Spec V and written a new review specific to it.

 When I decided to get back into fish keeping, I went all around on the size and type of tank and equipment.
 What I was planning and dreaming of varied from saltwater, to planted; from 55 gallon to 17 gallon and other sizes.
 The problem that kept coming up as a limiting factor was space.
 We simply didn’t have room to spare for a separate tank and cabinet to house filters and heaters in a typical arrangement.
-I was looking for a simple but high quality display to get us started.
+I was looking for a simple but high-quality display to get us started.
 This led me to the Fluval Spec V, which has become a wonderful product for introducing our children to the hobby and the inspiration for the focus of this website.
-I’m going to give an overview of the Fluval Spec V, how it operates, and some of it’s strengths and weaknesses.
+I will give an overview of the Fluval Spec V, its operation, and some of its strengths and weaknesses.

 In The Box:

 Fluval Spec V Aquarium Box Everything comes in a very reasonably sized box.
-Nothing too spectacular, except to say that the protection is very good and one advantage that I see to this aquarium is that it is small and light enough to be shipped without too much worry about breaking in transit.
+Nothing too spectacular, except to say that the packaging and protection is very good.
+One advantage that I see to this aquarium is that it is small and light enough to be shipped without concern of breaking in transit.
 13-038-0055.jpg The thing that makes this aquarium so great for those who don’t have much room is that it is an all-in-one configuration where the pump, filtration, and light are housed inside a single package.
-Inside the box is: the tank, filtration sponge, carbon filter bag, biomax filter bag, pump, outlet tube, outlet nozzle, aquarium lid, and the led light.
+Contents of the box include: tank, filtration sponge, carbon filter bag, biomax filter bag, pump, outlet tube, outlet nozzle, aquarium lid, and LED light.

 Setup and Operation:

-For people who raise livestock that prefer slower moving waters (like betta fish), modifications sometimes have to be made to reduce the flowrate.
-If you are in this position, I would start by modifying the outlet tube with some holes to divert some of the flow and turning the pump flow adjustment to fully closed.
-13-038-0070.jpg The filtration media that comes with the Spec has three parts: foam block, a bag of ceramic ‘biomax’ rings, and bag of charcoal.
+For people who raise livestock that prefer slower-moving waters (like betta fish), modifications sometimes must be made to reduce the flowrate.
+If you are in this position, I suggest modifying the outlet tube with holes to divert some of the flow and turning the pump flow adjustment to fully closed.
+13-038-0070.jpg The filtration media that comes with the Spec has three parts: a foam block, a bag of ceramic ‘biomax’ rings, and a bag of charcoal.
 The foam block has two openings to house each of the bags of filtration media.
-Water flown downward through the various media.
-Fluval makes available replacement filter media specifically for the Spec line of aquariums.
+Water flows downward through the various media.
+Fluval makes replacement filter media available specifically for the Spec line of aquariums.

 Dimensions:

-Since the Fluval Spec V’s strong suit is it’s small size and ability to fit in tight spaces (like a kitchen bar, where we have placed ours), I want to provide some details on the dimensions of the aquarium, both for overall size and for the size of various compartments.
-I have measured my Spec V as carefully as I can, down to the nearest 1/16th of an inch.
-Metric values are conversions from english and rounded to the nearest mm.
-Know that there will be some variance from unit to unit, but these numbers will be very close.
-I will keep consistent – width is along the narrow dimension of the aquarium, length is along the long dimension.
+Since the Fluval Spec V’s strong suit is its small size and ability to fit in tight spaces (like a kitchen bar, where we have placed ours), I want to provide some details on the dimensions of the aquarium, both for overall size and for the length of various compartments.
+I have measured my Spec V as carefully as possible, down to 1/16th of an inch.
+Metric values are conversions from English and rounded to the nearest mm.
+There will be some variance from unit to unit, but these numbers will be very close.
+I will keep it consistent – width is along the narrow dimension of the aquarium, and the length is along the long dimension.

 • Overall Footprint: Length = 20-1/2″ (521 mm); Width = 7-1/2″ (191 mm).
 The footprint measures the black plastic frame at the bottom; the actual glass dimensions are less than this.

 • Overall Height: 11-3/4″ (298 mm).
-This is measured from the surface that the aquarium rest on to the top edge of the glass.
+This is measured from the surface that the aquarium rests on to the top edge of the glass.

 • Overall Height Including Light: 12-3/4″ (324 mm)